meshcloud/meshcloud-docs/docs/meshstack.metadata-tags.md

 > This can help you get an idea of how it will look when end-users fill in the tag value.

 - **Display Name**: This is the text that will be shown above the input field which the user reads.
 Note that is **not** the name of the tag itself.
 - **Name**: This is the actual name of the tag as it will be displayed in the green bubble.
 It is also the name that is used for uniquely identifying the tag and when exporting it or when [using it within a landing zone](#exposing-tags-via-landing-zones).
 This name cannot be changed later (at the moment).
 We recommend using a name that is similar or the same as the Display Name.
+Keep in mind that the use of spaces is not allowed since the tag name is used for technical purposes.
 - **Description (optional)**: This is the description of the tag that will be displayed in small grey text above the tag input.
 It is useful for giving extra information to the user when the (display) name of the tag is not explanatory enough.
 - **Tag Type**: This is the data type of the tag and also decides what kind of input the user will see.
 It will depend what you will fill in here depending on your needs.
 You can see the actual input in the Tag Preview on the right if you are curious how it looks.
 - **Regular Expression (optional)**: This is only available for `e-mail` and `string` tag types and can be used to enforce that users enter a certain data format.
 Also make sure to mention this in the description to help users what to enter.